cynthianekesa/cynthia_nekesa_rl_summative/README.md

 - **Data Representation**: A red line represents the loss values during the training process.
 - **Observations**:
   - The loss fluctuates significantly throughout the training process, with sharp peaks and valleys.
-  - There are occasional spikes in the loss (e.g., near the end of the training), which could indicate challenges in optimizing the agent's policy or instability in the learning process.
+  - There are occasional spikes in the loss (e.g., near the end of the training), which indicate challenges in optimizing the agent's policy or instability in the learning process.
   - Despite the fluctuations, the loss appears to stabilize somewhat over time, though it does not completely smooth out.

 ### Agent Performance